Customize NAT rules for multiple devices

 On FTD-B, you want to translate all 192.168.1.0/24 addresses to a NAT pool in the 10.200.10.10 - 10.200.10.200 range when going to the “outside” interface.

-To accomplish the above, you would do the following.
+Do these steps to accomplish the above scenario.
 Although this example rule is for dynamic auto NAT, you can generalize the technique for any type of NAT rule.

 Procedure